 Leaving Your D.C.
 Marketing and Communications Job?
 Resigning with Grace is Key

-You are ecstatic about your new marketing job for one of Washington DC’s most exciting companies, but one giant task looms before you: You have to give notice at your current job.
+One giant task looms before you can start your new job: You have to give notice at your current one.
 How do you gracefully resign from a job?

 It’s one of the stickier aspects of transitioning to a new role, but it doesn’t have to induce panic.
 Here are some suggestions for making that transition easier on all parties involved (and keeping your relationships intact).